KPU to lift mask mandate at end of term

-Learning Centres will be open with in-person tutoring available starting September 1.
+Learning Centres are open with in-person tutoring available.
 We will still have online options available for those learning remotely.
 Learning Strategists will also be able to help you to organize your online and face-to-face learning.

 How do I pay for parking?
 Or buy a monthly, semester or annual parking permit?